 2.5 Post-Kantian Philosophy and Existentialism

 In Post-Kantian philosophy, the role of hope is disputed.
-One can identify two more or less distinct approaches.
-On the one hand, there are authors like Arthur Schopenhauer, Friedrich Nietzsche and Albert Camus who reject hope, not so much as epistemically irrational but as expression of a misguided relationship to the world that is unable to face the demands of human existence.
+One can identify two distinct approaches.
+On the one hand, there are authors like Arthur Schopenhauer, Friedrich Nietzsche and Albert Camus who reject hope, not so much as epistemically irrational but as an expression of a misguided relationship to the world that is unable to face the demands of human existence.
 On the other hand, authors like Søren Kierkegaard and Gabriel Marcel take hope to be a means to overcome the limitations of ordinary experience.

 Kierkegaard examines hope primarily as it is connected to religious faith.
-However, whereas Kant aims to show that our belief in god and hope for the highest good is possible within the limits of reason, Kierkegaard is keen to emphasize that (eternal) hope must transcend all understanding.
-As an antipode to despair, hope plays a positive role in Kierkegaard’s work, culminating in his admonition: “a person’s whole life should be the time of hope!”
+However, whereas Kant aims to show that our belief in God and hope for the highest good is possible within the limits of reason, Kierkegaard is keen to emphasize that (eternal) hope must transcend all understanding.
+As an antidote to despair, hope plays a positive role in Kierkegaard’s work, culminating in his advice: “a person’s whole life should be the time of hope!”
 (Kierkegaard 1995: 251).
 In Works of Love, Kierkegaard defines hope in its most general form as a relation to the possibility of the good: “To relate oneself expectantly to the possibility of the good is to hope” (Kierkegaard 1995: 249).

 Most interpreters of Kierkegaard emphasize a distinction between “heavenly” (or eternal) hope and “earthly” (or temporal) hope (Bernier 2015; Fremstedal 2012; McDonald 2014).
 In some passages, Kierkegaard indeed seems to assume that there is also “natural hope” (Kierkegaard 1990: 82) or hope “for some earthly advantage” (Kierkegaard 1995: 261).
 However, strictly speaking, Kierkegaard considers this the “wrong language usage” (Kierkegaard 1995: 261).
 He completes his definition as follows: “To relate oneself expectantly to the possibility of the good is to hope, which cannot be any temporal expectancy but is an eternal hope” (Kierkegaard 1995: 249).
 On Kierkegaard’s view, hope—strictly speaking—is thus always directed towards the eternal, “since hope pertains to the possibility of the good, and thereby to the eternal” (Kierkegaard 1995: 249).
 This is connected to Kierkegaard’s account of time.
 Hope, as a form of expectation, is an attitude towards the possible.
 While expectation, generally speaking, relates to the possibility of both good and evil (Kierkegaard 1995: 249), hope relates only to the possibility of good.
 The possibility of the good, on Kierkegaard’s account, is a feature of the eternal (“in time, the eternal is the possible, the future”).